- Download our Delhi Schools Guide

 It's best to minimise opportunities for insect bites, particularly between dusk and dawn when mosquitoes are most active.
 If outside at these times, wear clothes that maximise coverage (full-length sleeves and long trousers for example).

-Emergency care in Delhi
+Emergency services in Delhi